gvwilson/thirdbit/src/fiction/bear/index.md

 floor.

 She lay there, afraid to move, afraid even to breathe, until she heard the skinny smuggler groan and get to his feet.
-"Dambu?" he whispered loudly.
-"Dambu, girl, where are you?
+"Inambu?" he whispered loudly.
+"Inambu, girl, where are you?
 Eh?"

 Noxy saw the smuggler's feet under the edge of the sheet as he tiptoed past the her to the door.
 The door's hinges creaked slightly as he